Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 took over control of Ely railways when the overhead wires came to Ely.

-Today this road is very busy Lorrys are queued up every time the barriers come down, often right back into Ely.
-There is a very low under bridge just for cars here to the left of the level crossing.
+Today this road which was is very busy with Lorrys are queued up every time the barriers had come down, often right back into Ely is closed with a by pass round Ely.
+There is a still very low under bridge just for cars here to the left of were the the level crossing was .

 The low bridge at at Ely station road crossing just for cars and cycles and small vans with a Central Trains class 170 in the station.